skvadrik/re2c/src/examples.rst

 * Each condition is a standalone lexer (DFA).
 * Conditions are interconnected: transitions are allowed between final states of one DFA and start state of another DFA (but no transitions between inner states of different DFAs).
+  The generated code starts with dispatch on conditions.
 * Each condition has a unique identifier: ``/*!types:re2c*/`` directive (line 3) tells re2c to generate enumeration of them (names are prefixed with ``yyc`` by default).
   These identifiers are used in the initial dispatch on conditions: